 - Wait for news of whether your car has been found and what to do next from your insurer and the authorities.

 Notify the authoritiesIf your car has been stolen, the first thing you need to do is alert the authorities.
 Don’t call 999 - it may feel like an emergency to you, but to the police, it’s not something that requires immediate presence.

 Instead, call 101 and speak to one of their advisers, who will take your details and information about the car and where it was last parked etc., to build up a report.
 You’ll be issued with a crime reference number.

 You’ll need this number when speaking to your insurer - the police should inform the DVLA that your car has been stolen on your behalf.
 Also, let the adviser on the phone know that you have a telematics insurance policy.

-Get in touch with your insurerNext, you need to get in touch with your insurer - if you’ve chosen WiseDriving for your black box insurance, you can call our team on 0333 202 0001 to start the process for locating your car.
+Get in touch with your insurerNext, you need to get in touch with your insurer - if you’ve chosen WiseDriving for your black box insurance, you can find all of the numbers that you’ll need here, including the number you’ll need to call to start the process of locating your car.

 Once we are aware your car has been stolen, we can then use our GPS tracking system within your black box to locate where your car is and use this information to alert the authorities, using your crime reference number.
 We’ll be able to see if the vehicle is moving or stationary and then feed this information back to the authorities.

 Wait for newsIf your car is recovered and isn’t damaged, you could even get it back after the police have carried out their inspection of the vehicle and, in some cases, the thief may be caught!